goinvo/HealthDataManager/README.md

  <img src="images/hgraph.png" alt="IMAGE ALT TEXT HERE" width="340" height="280" border="10" />

+An compatable Alexa skill is also being developed.
+The files necessary for building the skills app can be found in the Alexa folder.
+Once a skill has been developed, we will link to it here.

 ## How to Use
 Download or clone the hgraph file.
 In your terminal, run ```npm install ``` or ```yarn add``` in the hgraph directory.
 Then run ```npm start``` or ```yarn start```.